Who Should Get What and for How Long?

 - All other unique aspects of your marital life and financial situation

 We have guided thousands of people through all steps in the divorce process, successfully resolving many complex financial disputes along the way.
-At Elkins & Freedman, you can count on dedicated attention from a family law attorney determined to earn the best overall divorce outcome for you.
+At Elkins & Elkins, you can count on dedicated attention from a family law attorney determined to earn the best overall divorce outcome for you.
 We also pursue many post-divorce modifications for alimony and other orders when justified by a major change in circumstances.

 Call Today to Discuss Your Florida Alimony Concerns